Chart 5- When USA Current Cider Makers First Started Selling by-State/Year

-In general, American alcoholic beverage consumers were apparently ready for change in drinking options over the traditional USA big beer brands and international wines as evidenced by the explosion in USA wineries and craft breweries since the 1970/80s:•From the mid-1970s, when California won the prestigious French Judgment of Paris wine tasting contest, wineries have opened across the nation at an extraordinary pace to exceed 8,700 in the 50 USA states (Wines Business Monthly 2016).
+American alcoholic beverage consumers were apparently ready for change in drinking options over the traditional USA big beer brands and international wines as evidenced by the explosion in USA wineries and craft breweries since the 1970/80s:

 Although still lagging well behind wine and beer, craft cider production seems to have benefited from a similar substantial increase in alcoholic beverage consumer demand for change and variety during the last decade.

-Notably, 27% of cidery producers assert “heirloom” use while only 13.5% for wineries, one meadery and no breweries claim to use “heirloom” apples.
+Notably, 26% of cidery producers assert “heirloom” use while only 13% for wineries, two meaderies and no breweries claim to use “heirloom” apples.

 All cider maker statements about using “heirloom” apples are self-reported by the cider maker at their websites, on social media or in news media.
 Similar to defining “organic”, given the importance placed on them, if not clearly stated as using heirloom apples we assumed they did not use them without further verification.

 In some cases the actual apple types from a cider maker were identified and may be cross referenced to a list of “heirloom” apple types, but often the term was used more generally without specific apple varieties listed.

 Chart 9- Current USA Cider Makers by-Type with “Direct” Online Sales